-Dear possession of God: grace, mercy, and peace to you from God the Father and our Lord and Saviour Jesus Christ.
+Dear children of God who pray to God: grace, mercy, and peace to you from God the Father and our Lord and Saviour Jesus Christ.
 Amen.

 The peace of God which surpasses all understanding, will keep your hearts and minds in Christ Jesus our Lord.
 Amen.